 The best thing of creating Laser and having a shop in Barcelona is, without a doubt, all the people we meet through it.
 By claiming a lifestyle throughtout our brand it's not a surprise that people who's interested in our product are also people we have a lot in common with.
 This way, it happened that many clients became friends, as in Ibai's case.
-We perfectly remember him, newly moved in Barcelona, coming to our shop to buy a t-shirt for his girlfriend Blanca and not resisting in buying the same for himself.
+We perfectly remember him, newly moved to Barcelona, coming to our shop to buy a t-shirt for his girlfriend Blanca and not resisting in buying the same for himself.
 (We have to admit we love it when couples wear matching outfits or the same color combinations... yeah, call us cheesy!)

 Laser represents who we are and so that happens with our friends.
 It's really funny to end up having a similiar wardrobe and running into the same clothes unintentionally.
 Once, while having dinner together, we talked about this idea of doing a bowling in a girl versus boys match.
 It was when Ibai offered himself to capture this event through his point and shoot camera and so here's the result: